-The panel decided to replace the current conditions of practice order with a suspension order for a period of 6 months.
-This order will come into effect at the end of 6 March 2024 in accordance with Article 30(1) of the 'Nursing and Midwifery Order 2001' (the Order).
+The panel decided to confirm the current suspension order for a period of 3 months.

+This order will come into effect at the end of 7 September 2024 in accordance with Article 30(1) of the 'Nursing and Midwifery Order 2001' (the Order).

-This is the seventh review of a substantive conditions of practice order originally imposed for a period of six months by a Fitness to Practise Committee panel on 7 August 2020.
-This order was reviewed on 28 January 2021 where it was changed to a six month suspension order, and then on 27 July 2021 where it was confirmed.
-This order was further reviewed on 28 January 2022 where it was changed to a six month conditions of practice order, and then on 29 July 2022 where it was confirmed.
+This is the eighth review of a substantive conditions of practice order originally imposed for a period of 6 months by a Fitness to Practise Committee panel on 7 August 2020.
+This order was reviewed on 28 January 2021 where it was changed to a 6 month suspension order, and then on 27 July 2021 where it was confirmed.
+This order was further reviewed on 28 January 2022 where it was changed to a 6 month conditions of practice order, and then on 29 July 2022 where it was confirmed.
 The order was reviewed on 23 January 2023 when the panel decided to confirm the conditions of practice order.
-The order was last reviewed on 4 September 2023 when the panel decided to vary the conditions of practice order for a period of 6 months.
+The order was then reviewed on 4 September 2023 when the panel decided to vary the conditions of practice order for a period of 6 months.
+The order was last reviewed on 5 February 2024 when the panel decided to replace the conditions of practice order with a suspension order for a period of 6 months.

-The current order is due to expire at the end of 6 March 2024.
+The current order is due to expire at the end of 7 September 2024.